urlbox/urlbox-dotnet/README.md

 ## Requirements

-To use this SDK, you need .NET Core 2.0 or later.
+To use this SDK, you need .NET Core 6.0 or later.

+We have chosen to maintain compatibility with 6.0 at this time, given its Long-Term Support (LTS) status.

 ## Installation